teald/teald.github.io/index.markdown

 [resmue](/resume) and
 [curriculum vitae](/documents/professional/cv.pdf).

-Of course, you can always just get a whiff using my [about me](/about) page before you decide to keep going. :)
+Of course, you can always just get an idea of who I am using my [about me](/about) page before you decide to keep going. :)